-By the 15th March - Once determined, admission authorities must send a copy of their full, determined arrangements to the School Placement and Admissions team before 15th March 2022, including all additional forms that apply.
-They can be sent to the generic email admission Authorities for faith schools must also send a copy of their arrangements to the body or person representing their religion or religious denomination (i.e., Diocesan board)
+By the 15th March - Once determined, admission authorities must send a copy of their full, determined arrangements to the School Placement and Admissions team before 15th March 2023, including all additional forms that apply.
+They can be sent to the generic email admissions@hillingdon.gov.uk Admission Authorities for faith schools must also send a copy of their arrangements to the body or person representing their religion or religious denomination (i.e. Diocesan board)

-Local Authorities must, by the 15th March 2022, publish on their website where the determined admission arrangements for all schools located within their authority can be viewed.
+Local Authorities must, by the 15th March 2023, publish on their website where the determined admission arrangements for all schools located within their authority can be viewed.
 This is a statutory requirement and if there were an objection submitted to the Schools Adjudicator on your determined admission arrangements, evidence will be requested that you provided this to the Home LA prior to this date.

 15th May - Any objections to the determined arrangements must be made to the Schools Adjudicator by 15 May.
+Admission authorities that are not the local authority must provide all the information that the local authority needs to compile the composite prospectus no later than 8 July such as open evenings and contact details.